Symmetrization of advection-diffusion operators: Point and Lie Transforms

-The above calculation shows also that, for a velocity field with non-vanishing vorticity, a simple point transform (\ref{point_trans}) cannot be sufficient.
-The fundamentally new idea of this work is to use a further transform, more precisely a Lie transform,
+We can interpret the above result as follows: In the case of vanishing vorticity, a simple point transform (\ref{point_trans}) transforms the advection-diffusion equation into an equation involving a symmetric operator, which allows for application of the spectral theorem.
+On the other hand, the above calculation shows also that, for a velocity field with non-vanishing vorticity, a simple point transform (\ref{point_trans}) does not symmetrize the advection-diffusion equation for any choice of $\phi$.
+The fundamentally new idea of this work is to employ a further transform, more precisely a Lie transform,

-and to choose the function $\phi$ and the operator $L$ in a way that, at least for small diffusivities $\kappa$, the resulting problem becomes self-adjoint.
-One motivation for choosing a Lie transform is the fact that this allows us to systematically construct approximate solutions in the limit $\kappa\rightarrow 0$ as we can use the Baker-Campbell-Hausdorff formula \cite{schaefer-poje-etal:2009} to find the following expansion up to the order ${\mathcal{O}}(\kappa^2)$:
+in addition to the point transform (\ref{point_trans}).
+The function $\phi$ and the operator $L$ are to be chosen in a way that, at least for small diffusivities $\kappa$, the transformed problem is self-adjoint.

+Note that most of our arguments are based on formal computations in the framework of operational calculus, but they can be made more rigorous by framing the problem in an appropriate Hilbert space of functions.
+One motivation for choosing a Lie transform is the fact that this allows us to systematically construct approximate solutions in the limit $\kappa\rightarrow 0$ by application of the Baker-Campbell-Hausdorff formula \cite{schaefer-poje-etal:2009}.
+The result, retaining terms of order ${\mathcal{O}}(\kappa^2)$, is

 Note that, at order ${\mathcal{O}}(\kappa^2)$ and higher, a variety of terms appears, including commutators that involve not only $f$, $B$ and $L$, but also $\Delta$ and $L$.
 Our aim is to choose $\phi$ and $L$ in a manner that the equation for $w$ involves only self-adjoint operators.
 Since $B$ is skew-symmetric and $L$ is symmetric, one can easily verify that $[B,L]$ is symmetric.
 On the other hand, $[f,L]$ will be skew-symmetric and $\left[[f,L],L\right]$ will be symmetric.
 Therefore, at leading order in the expansion using $\kappa$ as small parameter, in order to balance the skew-symmetric operators in a manner that their influence on the evolution of $w$ vanishes, we require